Associate Director/Director, Women’s Initiative

 - Analyze federal and state legislative proposals, administrative policies, and regulatory changes.

 - Conduct quantitative and qualitative research.

-- Represent American Progress with the public, media, policymakers, partner coalitions, and other external groups and individuals.
+- Represent American Progress with the public, media, policymakers, partner coalitions, and other outside groups and individuals.

 - Maintain key relationships across the field, including with allied organizations and policymakers.

-- Promote the Women’s Initiative’s priorities both inside and outside the organization.
+- Promote Women’s Initiative priorities both inside and outside the organization.

 - Keep American Progress colleagues updated on news and events related to relevant policy debates.